aws-samples/event-driven-arch-eventbridge-lambda/README.md

 You can also customize the following parameters on template call:

-`BucketNameLeituras` - bucket to upload your example files.
+`BucketNameEntrada` - bucket to upload your example files.
-`BucketNameLeiturasCorretas` - bucket that will receive files processed with success.
+`BucketNameProcessamentoSucesso` - bucket that will receive files processed with success.
-`BucketNameLeiturasIncorretas` - bucket that will receive files processed NOT successfully.
+`BucketNameProcessamentoErro` - bucket that will receive files processed NOT successfully.

 ## Security